kc4stillo/AdvancedRegressionDiagnosticsandPredictiveModelingforRealEstatePricing/README.md

 ## How to Run
 1. Clone the repository.
-2. Open the R Markdown file in RStudio.
+2. Open the Quarto file in RStudio.
-3. Run the entire script to generate the analysis and diagnostics report.
+3. Render the entire script to generate the analysis and diagnostics report in a browser.

 ## Project Structure
 - `data/`: Contains the dataset used for modeling.